-Phillip Goldstein Chairman
+Chairman

-This chart assumes an initial gross investment of \$10,000 made on 2/28/2014.
+This chart assumes an initial gross investment of \$10,000 made on 2/28/2015.

-Effective after the close of business on July 23, 2018, the Fund became internally managed and did not pay any management fees for the year ended August 31, 2023.
-Accordingly, the information presented in this report with respect to the actions and results of the Fund before July 23, 2018 are not material in making any conclusions as to the future performance of the Fund.
+Effective after the close of business on July 23, 2018, the Fund became internally managed and did not pay any external management fees from such date through the year ended August 31, 2024.
+On November 8, 2024, the Fund entered into an Investment Management Agreement with Bulldog Investors, LLP, and shareholders approved certain changes to the Fund's investment objective, investment strategies, and investment restrictions.
+Accordingly, the information presented in this report with respect to the actions and results of the Fund from July 23, 2018 to November 8, 2024 are not material in making any conclusions as to the future performance of the Fund.